-I'm maybe not the brightest, so it took a while for me to see that I am no unique little snowflake in the shitting-one's-pants-about-being-seen arena.
+Now, I'm maybe not the brightest, so it took a while for me to see that I am no unique little snowflake in the shitting-one's-pants-about-being-seen-in-business arena.

-It took a while for me to realise that all these hundreds of comments and remarks I was hearing from other women business owners about feeling paralysed and not worthy of being truly visible meant something.
+It took a while for me to realise that all these hundreds of comments and remarks I was hearing from other women business owners about feeling paralysed and terrified of being truly visible meant something.

 It meant that this is something I can help them with.
 Firstly by identifying what exactly they NEED to tell their potential customers or clients, and then giving them their own great brand photographs which not only convey those messages but which they'll also be proud to post, so their businesses are propelled forward.

 I don't only offer photographs.
-I help people see women business owners like this the way they SHOULD be seen, not the way they see themselves.
-Which is just one of I spend a lot of time beforehand with them finding out who they are and how they need to be seen.
+I help people see women business owners like this be seen the way they SHOULD be seen, not the way they see themselves.
+Which is just one of the reasons I spend a lot of time beforehand with them finding out who they are and how they need to be seen by their target audiences.

-That's my why.
+That's a huge part of my why.
+(The rest?
+See the top of this page.)
 I know what it feels like to be desperate to stay invisible, forgetting that if you can offer something which genuinely helps others, then you've actually got a moral duty to tell them about it.

 And the funny thing is, when you stop focusing on yourself and what people out there are going to think of you, and you start concentrating on getting yourself out there to help others ...
 You just publish the damn Facebook page, you just write the damn Instagram post, you just put the damn photos of yourself out there so people can see who you are and what you do.